Nonlinear excitations in multi-dimensional nonlocal lattices: Introduction

 For $\omega > 0,\ Q(x) \in \mathbb{R}$, substituting $u(x,t) = e^{i \omega t}Q(x)$ into NLS, we obtain a nonlinear eigenvalue equation $\omega Q = \Delta Q + |Q|^{p-1} Q$.
 Since $\| \lambda^{-\frac{2}{p-1}} Q(\frac{x}{\lambda}) \|_{L^2} = \lambda^{\frac{d}{2} - \frac{2}{p-1}} \| Q \|_{L^2}$, if $Q$ is a non-trivial solution for some $\omega > 0$ and $p \neq 1 + \frac{4}{d}$, another non-trivial solution to the eigenvalue equation with $\omega^\prime>0$ with an arbitrarily small $L^2$-norm can be constructed by the scaling symmetry.
 In other words, the NLS allows a family of breather solutions at any $L^2$-norm (zero excitation threshold, or in short, $\nu_0 = 0$) unless $p = 1 + \frac{4}{d}$; if $p = 1 + \frac{4}{d}$, then any initial data with $L^2$-norm less than $\| Q \|_{L^2}$, where $Q \in H^1(\mathbb{R}^d)$ is the ground state of NLS, disperse and decay to zero in $L^\infty(\mathbb{R}^d)$ as $t \rightarrow \infty$ \cite{cmp/1103922134} and therefore some positive $L^2$-norm ($\nu_0 > 0$) is required for localization to persist globally in time.

 With the lack of scaling symmetry, the dynamics of lattice systems exhibits distinct behavior relative to their continuum analogue.
-By variational methods, the existence of excitation thresholds for DNLS was shown and classified in \cite{weinstein1999excitation}, thereby proving the heuristics based on scaling arguments laid out in \cite{flach1997energy}.
+By variational methods, the existence of excitation thresholds for DNLS was shown and classified in \cite{weinstein1999excitation}, providing a rigorous proof of the conjecture originally formulated in \cite{flach1997energy}.
 More precisely, it was shown that $\nu_0 > 0$ if and only if $p \geq 1 + \frac{4}{d}$.
 Motivated by the work above, our goal is to investigate the role of LRI in excitation thresholds (\Cref{p2,p1}).
-For the coupling strength decaying algebraically as $|n|^{-(d+\alpha)}$, it is shown that any power-type nonlinearity is mass-supercritical for $0 < \alpha \ll 1$, and hence $\nu_0 > 0$.
-Our definition of LRI, adopted from \cite{tarasov2006continuous}, requires the coupling coefficients to be summable, and therefore $\alpha = 0$ is not considered.
-However \Cref{p4} considers this singular case under a logarithmic weight where it is shown that $\nu_0 > 0$ for any $p>1$.
+For the coupling strength decaying algebraically as $|n|^{-(d+\alpha)}$, we show that any power-type nonlinearity is mass-supercritical for $0 < \alpha \ll 1$, and hence $\nu_0 > 0$.
+Our definition of LRI requires the coupling coefficients to be summable, and therefore $|n|^{-d}$ is not considered.
+However, \Cref{p4} considers this singular case under a logarithmic weight where it is shown that $\nu_0 > 0$ for any $p>1$.
 On the other hand, when $\alpha \geq 2$, the effect of LRI is replaced by that of NNI, which recovers the result of \cite{weinstein1999excitation}.